HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/get-hpovalert.md

 This Cmdlet allows the administrator to get an alert.
 Alerts can be filtered by using the -State parameter.
 If a resource object is supplied using the -InputObject parameter, all associated alerts will be returned.
 This Cmdlet also supports additional filtering by state, assigned to user, severity, count and date range.

+{% hint style="info" %}
+Minimum required privileges: Network administrator,
+{% endhint %}
-Privileges: Network administrator, Server administrator, Infrastructure administrator, Backup administrator, Read only
+ Server administrator, Infrastructure administrator, Backup administrator, Read only
 ## Examples

 ###  Example 1